sudhanshu-on/Project-Management-System/README.md

 **Started designing models
 **Due to antarang had to edit a BTS which took whole day **Its evening after the day and done with the models for the project auth.
+**Last day of antarang, response for bts was not according to expectation, no worries, COMPSA secured 2nd rank overall

 ### Installation